 - Rcexl CDI electronic ignition box (1/4-32 plug)

 Control was initially through the Arduino serial monitor with command prompts, but my brother kindly spent some time in Visual Studio and made a GUI to enable control and have real time plotting.
-The GUI also produces a csv file with data for the duration of the preprogrammed auto sequence start loop, which can be analysed at a later date.
+The GUI also produces a csv file with data which can be analysed at a later date.